-Each parcel of land within the planning area will be affected by several the policies in the Community Plan.
-One or more Landscape Unit Policies, maybe Hazard Policies, and several of the Community Concerns Element and Development Patterns Policies will affect a parcel of land in how it is to be used and standards placed upon the land.
+Each parcel of land within the planning area will be affected by several policies in the Community Plan.
+One or more Landscape Unit Policies, maybe Hazard Policies, and several of the Community Element and Development Patterns Policies will affect a parcel of land in how it is to be used and standards placed upon the land.

-Zone regulations will be based upon the Comprehensive Plan and Community Plan policies.
-The following are examples of the standards coming from the Community Plan policies For example:
+Zone regulations will be based upon the Community Plan policies.
+The following are examples of the standards coming from the Community Plan policies: